Least common multiple

 x

-Use this worksheet to check your grade 6 to 8 students’ understanding of least common multiples.
-15+ applied questions including finding the least common multiple of 2 or 3 numbers.
+Use this worksheet to check your grade 6 students’ understanding of least common multiples.
+15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE